bopes/testng-test-suite/README.md

 ![Dashboard Integration](./img/Dashboard_After_Single_Test_Integration.png)

-setup configuration for the different OS-browser combinations run tests for each configuration:
+Setup the configuration for the different OS-browser combinations, we can get these from (https://www.browserstack.com/automate/capabilities) which includes a Capability Generator, and run tests for each configuration:

 ![cross browser non parallel](./img/Dashboard_across_browsers_test.png)